DiegoLopesLima/warble/README.md

 # Warble

-A minimalist data validation library.
+A minimalist validation library for client side and server side.

 ## Table of contents